after Sharon Olds

 telling her everything she needed to know.

+Janet Dale is the author of ghosts passing through (Alien Buddha Press 2022).
 Although she claims Memphis as home, Janet Dale lives in Georgia where she teaches first year writing at Georgia Southern University.
-Nominated for a Pushcart Prize (poetry), her work has appeared in The Boiler, Hobart, Zone 3, Really System, and others.
+Nominated for a Pushcart Prize (poetry), her work has appeared in The Boiler, Zone 3, Really System, and others.
 She can be found on Twitter @THEsisterjanet.

 Image: “mustard and/or snakes” by salvation burnette